jcAngel/QOS_Controller/README.md

 	2. Show all active hosts in network.
 	3. Add a new flow to network.
 	4. Install ARP flood flows.
-	5. Delete a flow.
+	5. Print all flows.
 	6. Clear all flows.

-Version: Alpha
+	7. Delete a flow.

-Note: Still need debug.
+Version: 1.0